 Dropping an area helps you define open areas without putting up walls.
 It subtly separates this lounge from the rest of the interiors.
 This is called broken plan living and it’s popular with people who want more stipulated interiors.

-This design creates the famous conversation pit that’s cosy, intimate, and comfortable.
+This design creates the famous conversation pit that’s cozy, intimate, and comfortable.
 It never fails to get everyone in the same room together.
 The special seat also becomes a focal point in the room.
 To make conversation pits more interesting, we recommend playing with different ceiling heights.
 It will highlight the area the same way that a sunken floor does.

 But, openness can still be achieved without raising or lowering your ceiling.